During each year of their SMU education, Hunt Leadership Scholars are expected

 assume meaningful leadership roles within groups that significantly impact the

 For instance, past Hunt Scholars have become strong and effective leaders in SMU

 campus governing bodies and student organizations.
-Their leadership has ranged across the SMU Student Senate, Greek communities, student representation to the Board of Trustees, Student Foundation, Program Council, Relay for Life, and a host of other activities and structures that are
+Their leadership has ranged across the SMU Student Senate, Greek communities, student representation to the Board of Trustees, Student Foundation, Program Council, The Big Event, and a host of other activities and structures that are

 integral to the SMU community.